laurabaldassari/2019-500/slides/class06/README.md

 Each of these people will tell us just a little bit about their data source, outcome and treatment/exposure, and why they are studying this issue.

+## Some Project Tips

+1. If your project has roughly equal numbers of "exposed" and "control" subjects, you will run into a problem if you try to do 1:1 matching without replacement, in that your results will be virtually unchanged.
+You have the following alternatives available to you:
+    - Match 1:1 with replacement (which may still have only a small impact, depending on how you do it)
+    - Match 1:k with replacement, where k > 1 (which may or may not useful)
+    - Match 1:1 without replacement, but only on a random sample of (perhaps 1/3 of) your "exposed" subjects.
+2. If you have more than 4000 observations in total, I suggest sampling down (without replacement) to 3000 (at most) to develop your project.
+You should do this with code near the start of your R Markdown file, that can be tweaked as necessary, either to take a different sample, or not sample at all.
+    - If you're going to sample down like this, I recommend you maintain the rate of exposure that you see in the data as a whole, unless that rate is close to 50%, in which case I suggest you sample down to a rate that is 25-35% exposed and the rest unexposed, so that 1:1 matching without replacement will be more likely to produce useful results.
+3. The definition of which group is the "exposed" group and which is the "control" group matters analytically, although it's essentially an arbitrary selection.
+You will make your life easier for our purposes in developing the project by making your "exposed" group the smaller of the two groups, if possible.